JeremyLoh/OverTheWire/README.md

 ### Level 0

-A page displaying that "You can find the password for the next level on this page."
+A page displaying that `You can find the password for the next level on this page.`

+### Level 1

+A webpage that displays the message `You can find the password for the next level on this page, but rightclicking has been blocked!`

 ## Leviathan Wargame